 This Annual Report on Form 10-K contains "forward-looking" statements and other information that is based on management's current expectations as of the date of this report.
-Statements that are not historical facts, including statements about our beliefs, opinions, or expectations and statements that assume or are dependent upon future events, are forward-looking statements and often contain words such as "expect," "anticipate," "intend," "plan," "believe," "seek," "see," "weill," "would," "may," "could," "should," "goals," or "target."
+Statements that are not historical facts, including statements about our beliefs, opinions, or expectations and statements that assume or are dependent upon future events, are forward-looking statements and often contain words such as "expect," "anticipate," "intend," "plan," "believe," "seek," "see," "will," "would," "may," "could," "should," "goals," or "target."
 Such statements are based on management's expectations as of the date of this filing and involve many risks and uncertainties that could cause our actual results to differ materially from those expressed or implied in our forward-looking statements.
-Such risks and uncertainties are discussed more fully under "Risk Factors" and include, but are not limited to the following:
+Such risks and uncertainties are discussed more fully under the section titled "Risk Factors" and include, but are not limited to the following:

-- the continuing impacts of the COVID-19 pandemic and related risks; - the economic conditions and the creditworthiness of third parties; - increased defaults on education loans held by us; - the cost and availability of funding in the capital markets; - the transition away from the LIBOR reference rate to an alternative reference rate; - higher or lower than expected prepayments of loans could change the expected net interest income we receive or cause the bonds issued by a securitization trust to be paid at a differently speed than anticipated; - our unhedged Floor Income is dependent on the future interest rate environment and therefore is variable; - a reduction in our credit ratings; - adverse market conditions or an inability to effectively manage our liquidity risk could negatively impact us; - the interest rate characteristics of our assets do not always match those of our funding arrangements; - our use of derivatives exposes us to credit and market risk; - our ability to continually and effectively align our cost structure with our business operations; - a failure of our operating systems, infrastructure or information technology systems; - failure by any third party providing us material services or products or a breach or violation of law by one of these third parties; - changes to applicable laws, rules, regulations and government policies and expanded regulatory and governmental oversight; - our work with government clients exposes us to additional risks inherent in the government contracting environment; - shareholder activism; - federal funding constraints and spending policy changes may result in disruption of federal payments for services we provide to the government; - shareholders' percentage ownership in Navient may be diluted in the future; - reputational risk and social factors; - obligations owed to parties under various transaction agreements that were executed as part of the spin-off of Navient from SLM Corporation (the Spin-Off); and - acquisitions or strategic investments that we pursue.
+- the continuing impacts of the COVID-19 pandemic and related risks; - the economic conditions and the creditworthiness of third parties; - increased defaults on education loans held by us; - the cost and availability of funding in the capital markets: - the transition away from the LIBOR reference rate to an alternative reference rate; - higher or lower than expected prepayments of loans could change the expected net interest income we receive or cause the bonds issued by a securitization trust to be paid at a different speed than anticipated; - our unhedged Floor Income is dependent on the future interest rate environment and therefore is variable; - · a reduction in our credit ratings; - adverse market conditions or an inability to effectively manage our liquidity risk could negatively impact us; - the interest rate characteristics of our assets do not always match those of our funding arrangements; - our use of derivatives exposes us to credit and market risk; - our ability to continually and effectively align our cost structure with our business operations; - a failure of our operating systems, infrastructure or information technology systems; - failure by any third party providing us material services or products or a breach or violation of law by one of these third parties; - changes to applicable laws, rules, regulations and government policies and expanded regulatory and governmental oversight; - our work with government clients exposes us to additional risks inherent in the government contracting environment; - shareholder activism; - shareholders' percentage ownership in Navient may be diluted in the future: - · reputational risk and social factors; - obligations owed to parties under various transaction agreements that were executed as part of the spin-off of Navient from SLM Corporation (the Spin-Off); and - acquisitions or strategic investments that we pursue.